2025-26 Budget and Board Election

 In Niskayuna, the annual school budget is a reflection of the school district’s strategic direction, values and priorities.
 The district strives to balance needed and desired investments in education with responsiveness to taxpayers.

-In December, the district asked students, families and staff what are the most important things our district needs to think about in order to support all students.
-The responses of the online survey will help the district plan a budget that reflects the priorities of its many groups.
+In December 2024, the district asked students, families and staff what are the most important things our district needs to think about in order to support all students.
+The responses helped the district plan a budget that reflects the priorities of its many groups.

 At its Jan.
 28, board of education meeting, the Niskayuna Central School District approved the following budget priorities: